denoland/fresh/docs/latest/examples/migrating-to-tailwind.md

 The tailwind plugin requires Fresh's
-[ahead of time builds](/docs/concepts/ahead-of-time-builds) to be set up, otherwise it won't work.
+[ahead of time builds](/docs/concepts/ahead-of-time-builds) to be set up, otherwise it won't work on Deno Deploy or other serverless platform, since running tailwind every time an isolate spins up on deploy is super expensive.
 Make sure to switch your projects to ahead of time builds in your project before continuing this guide.
 If your project is already configured to use ahead of time builds, then you're good to go.

 ## Migrating to Tailwind CSS